Shaun2049/Shaun-repo/README.md

 I'm a Rookie

-I love :woman: and :soccer:
+I love :woman:, :soccer: and :book: